 People aren’t wearing pink because they like the color, but because they believe in the cause.

-I was ushered from the second unclear mammogram to a following ultrasound.
-After thorough testing, the ultrasound technician assured in the end that I was in the clear.
+I was ushered from the second unclear mammogram to the following ultrasound.
+After thorough testing, the ultrasound technician assured me in the end that I was in the clear.
 All she seemed to see in question turned out to be just normal lymph nodes.
 It took me a minute to process the good news as I had already entertained the chance of the alternative.
 As I slowly came down off the adrenaline high of concern, the nurse casually talked to me about family, the latest news events, etc., as if she was intentionally helping me to transition from the doctor’s office to the outside world again.

 I was emotionally wiped and physically exhausted from the afternoon’s ordeal.
 I walked out of the doctor’s office and down the long hospital hall processing.
 Then I walked into the elevator that brought me closer to my known world of normal.
 The normal that I had questioned on my way into the office, the one subject to change.
-Yet, without much more than a 10 minute buffer, it was back to the life of a 40-year-old mom, scrambling to make dinner plans, organizing pickup for the kids, and so on.
+Yet, without much more than a 10-minute buffer, it was back to the life of a 40-year-old mom, scrambling to make dinner plans, organizing pickup for the kids, and so on.
 I couldn’t help but think of the women that exited those same doors and got into their cars with less than welcomed news, going home with the weight of the world on their shoulders.
 One afternoon in such a place put so much into perspective for me.

 I admire you ladies, and I count my intersection with just a few of you as one of life’s most enriching moments.
 I am also reminded that we are not alone.
 That even in a waiting room, there can be someone who understands more than you know, so don’t be afraid to look up from your magazine and make eye contact.